 If you decide to fly with TAP Portugal but without a stopover, usually, TAP has connecting flights with a limited wait in Lisbon or Porto.
 Sometimes, the transfer time is less than an hour.
 That should not be a problem, but if you arrive in Lisbon or in Porto a bit late, you may still catch your connecting flight, but your bags may not.
 It is not a huge problem, because the bags will turn up and TAP will deliver them at your holiday residence.
 Still, it is annoying, especially if you did not think to put some emergency undies and a spare shirt in your hand luggage.

 In conclusion, Madeira is one of the safest destinations at present.
 As we keep saying in our blog articles: the stunning nature of Madeira knows no covid-19 restrictions and most footpaths are open as usual.
 Before booking, make sure there is no negative travel advice in place.
 Also, make sure you will be able to return home.
 Unless, of course, you have your own home on Madeira and can stay indefinitely.

 thumbs up or heads up?

-It would be a good idea to keep track of how the airlines perform over the next couple of months.
+I have tried to keep track of the performance of the airlines that have picked up their flights to Madeira again.
+Most planes are more or less fully booked, which is good because they need the lines to be profitable.
+We need that too because if they aren’t they will be discontinued.
 If you have booked a flight to Madeira – or from Madeira – let us know your experiences.
 By doing so, I will be able to add a list with the ones that deserve a thumbs-up mark, and those who need a heads-up-mark.
 Simply tell us by leaving a comment at the bottom of the page.

 booking advice: you want to read this.